javascript-tutorial/en.javascript.info/1-js/11-async/05-promise-queue/article.md

 ```

 Other examples:
-- Pending events (like mouse movements in the browser)
+- Events that wait to be handled (like mouse moves in the browser)
-- Network operations that may take time, or may finish immediately if the result is cached.
+- Completed network operations, pending to be handled.
+These, just like `setTimeout`, may take time, or finish immediately if the result is cached.

-**Promise queue has higher priority than environment-related queues.**
+**Promise queue has a higher priority than environment-related queues.**

 For instance, take a look: